nice-digital/nice-design-system/README.md

 To run the design system site and tests locally, first install [Node](https://nodejs.org/en/download/).
 We use [Volta](https://volta.sh/) to manage Node versions; you may need to [install that first](https://docs.volta.sh/guide/getting-started).

-Then before you can run any tasks, run `npm i` from the command line to install dependencies from npm.
+Then before you can run any tasks, run `npm ci` from the command line to install dependencies from npm.
 This will also link local packages together and install remaining package dependencies.

 Next, run `npm start` from the command line to run a server for local development, and view http://localhost:3000/ in a browser.

 ### Help!
 I'm getting complaints about icons!

 You may need to generate the icon packages first.
-Change to the components/icons folder, run `npm i` and then `npm start`.
+Change to the components/icons folder, run `npm ci` and then `npm start`.
 You should then be able to return to the root folder and run `npm start` again without any issues.

 ### NextJS